mattmassicotte/swift-evolution/proposals/0NNN-parameter-actor-inheritance.md

 }
 ```

-The proposed solution is to make this capture implicit when also capturing `self`, unless self is an actor type.
+The proposed solution is to make this capture uncondtionally implicit, even in the case of an actor-type capturing self.

 ## Source compatibility

 The change proposed here is loosening a restriction.
 This may have the effect of making currently-invalid code valid.
 But it will not make any currently-valid code invalid.

-It is also worth noting that this does not affect the isolation semantics for actor-isolated types that make use of isolated parameters.
+It is worth noting that this does not affect the isolation semantics for actor-isolated types that make use of isolated parameters.
 It is currently impossible to access self in these cases, and even with this new inheritance rule that remains true.

 ```swift
 actor MyActor {